Chuck: And that’s why I’m going to bring him back.

 After saving Shaw for Sarah’s sake, Chuck bluntly and honestly finishes his interrupted proposal from the night before.
 He tells Sarah he loves her (with a line that is reminiscent of the one in the movie Terminator) and, unlike Shaw who just chose the spy life (death) over her, he chooses her over the spy life.
-Chuck offers Sarah what she offered him back in Prague, showing her his full regret for hurting her back then and willing to risk the same fate if she doesn’t show up, which is exactly what happens, as she stands him up without really wanting to, in a symbolic reversal of Prague, where Chuck abandoned her without really wanting to.
+Chuck offers Sarah what she offered him back in Prague, showing her his full regret for hurting her back then and willingness to risk the same fate if she doesn’t show up, which is exactly what happens, as she stands him up without really wanting to, in a symbolic reversal of Prague, where Chuck abandoned her without really wanting to.
 And Chuck doesn’t know the real reason behind her not showing up, just as Sarah didn’t know the real reason behind his decision in Prague.